2024-25 Edition

 Brian J-F Wong, M.D.
 Johns Hopkins University, Professor of Otolaryngology; Biomedical Engineering

 Xiangmin Xu, Ph.D.
-Vanderbilt University, Chancellor's Fellow and Professor of Anatomy and Neurobiology; Biomedical Engineering; Computer Science
+Vanderbilt University, Chancellor's Professor of Anatomy and Neurobiology; Biomedical Engineering; Computer Science

 Albert Fan Yee, Ph.D.
 University of California, Berkeley, Professor Emeritus of Chemical and Biomolecular Engineering; Biomedical Engineering